Kbrown7653/Abductive-Reasoning-in-Healthcare/README.md

 5. We  further do a column by column comparison saying why the disease is a good explanation or not for each symptom.
 6. Conclude that the best explanation is the disease that is closest to the symptoms of the patient or a combination of non-mutually exclusive diseases.
 	1. We modify this but it is meant to be the most naive version of our project
 	2. We will begin without doing the combination of diseases
+7. Make a FLask api allow users to query our prediction system
+	1. We take in the symptoms as a map with an entry for each of our symptom columns
+ 	2. We output the set of possible ailments the user has according to our model
+8. We create a user interface to allow the users to interact in a user friendly manner